Caslari family

 Caslari is the name of a Jewish family originally from Caylar (Latin, "Castalarium"), a village in the department of Hérault, France.
-A rather important Jewish community existed at Caylar in the Middle Ages.
-After the royal edict of September 17, 1394, these Jews went to Provence and to the Comtat-Venaissin; in 1459 and 1487 some of them were at Tarascon, and in 1480 at Avignon (S. Kahn, Les Juifs de Tarascon, pp. 30, 32; Revue des Études Juives, x.
-172).
+An important Jewish community existed at Caylar in the Middle Ages.
+After the royal edict of 17 September 1394, these Jews went to Provence and to the Comtat-Venaissin; in 1459 and 1487 some of them were at Tarascon, and in 1480 at Avignon.
 The Caslari family enjoyed a considerable reputation as late as the second half of the sixteenth century.
 It produced the following scholars:

 David Caslari

-Also called Bongodas, and entitled "Maestro", he was a physician at Narbonne, and one of the Jews to whom the archbishop, in 1284, granted a number of privileges (Saige, Les Juifs du Languedoc, p.
-48).
+Also called Bongodas, and entitled "Maestro", he was a physician at Narbonne, and one of the Jews to whom the archbishop, in 1284, granted a number of privileges.
 The poet Abraham Bedersi, who was an intimate friend of Caslari, addressed to him a liturgic poem at the feast of Purim, and proposed him, together with Abraham Saquil, Asher ha-Kohen, and Moses ben Judah Mansuri, as a judge of the literary contest to which he had invited the Jewish poets.
 David translated from Latin into Hebrew Galen's treatise, "De Inæquali Intemperie".

 David ben Vadi Caslari

 He lived at Perpignan about 1337.
-He was probably not related to Maestro David Caslari.
+He was probably not closely related to David Caslari.
 His signature appears on the bill of divorce which the scholar David Bongoron was obliged to give (1337) to his wife, the daughter of the rich En Astruc Caravida of Girone (Henri Gross, Gallia Judaica, p.
 469).